BennyOe/arch_install/readme.md

     comment the line %wheel ALL=(ALL) NOPASSWD: ALL

 #### Intellij and java applications
-to get java swing or java fx applications working add this line to your /etc/profile
+to get java swing or java fx applications working in dwm add this line to your /etc/profile

      export _JAVA_AWT_WM_NONREPARENTING=1